 Dr Mairead Brennan, BA.
 MA.
 DPsychSc., completed her clinical doctorate from the National University of Ireland, Galway (NUIG) in 2015.
 She has always had a special interest in the area of Psycho-Oncology and completed some of her specialist training at Cancer Care West Support Centre.
 She also works with children of cancer patients and is currently offering therapeutic play interventions for this age group.

-Dr. Norma Jean Murphy is a chartered clinical and counselling psychologist with the Psychological Society of Ireland.
-She has a long-standing interest in psychological aspects of physical health, illness and pain, having completed an M.Sc. in Health Psychology at NUI Galway in 2008.
-She has supported people with chronic disease, life-limiting illness and at end of life.
-Her primary role in Cancer Care West is to support people who are inpatient at University Hospital Galway
+Dr Norma Jean Murphy is a chartered clinical and counselling psychologist with the Psychological Society of Ireland.
+She has a long-standing interest in psychological aspects of physical health, illness and pain, having completed an M.Sc. in Health Psychology and previously supported people with chronic disease, life-limiting illness and at end of life.
+She joined Cancer Care West in 2017, where her primary role is working with patients and family members impacted by cancer-related distress.

 Manual Lymphatic Drainage Therapist